[H1]Natural disasters[\H1]

 Ces catastrophes ont un impact direct sur la population et, par conséquent, influencent la stabilité économique et politique des empires et des cultures.
 Elles rappellent que les civilisations peuvent être ébranlées par des chocs extérieurs et que la capacité d'adaptation détermine souvent la puissance.

-[ICON_BULLET] Famine : baisse de population de 25 % dans chaque ville
+[ICON_BULLET] Famine : Déclin de 50 % de la population dans chaque ville.

 [H2]Exemples historiques :[\H2]